malakaljamri/as3/README.md

 3. Student Nationalities
 4. Number of Students

-Built using PHP, HTML, and [Pico CSS](https://picocss.com) for styling.
+Built using JavaScript, PHP, HTML, and [Pico CSS](https://picocss.com) for styling.

 ---